putmanmodel/SteroLLOYD/README.md

 LLOYD is a browser-based demonstration of symbolic tone-drift detection and override logic.
 It listens for semantic, emotional, and motif deviation in user input—then reroutes response behavior in real time when thresholds are exceeded.

-This release showcases an updated non-Euclidean drift algorithm (details abstracted), packaged in a Streamlit interface for interpretability and narrative clarity.
+This release showcases an updated drift algorithm (details abstracted), packaged in a Streamlit interface for interpretability and narrative clarity.

 ---